 My research domain is Software Engineering.
 My work focus in studying software evolution and crafting tools to help the practitioners that perform it.
 I have extensively worked on finding better ways to understand how a software system has changed.
 If you are interested in that topic, you can checkout my tool GumTree.
 I have been involved in several research projects with major business firms (such as Orange or Auchan) and open-source projects (such as KDE or Ubuntu).

 My lectures target the subjects of Software Engineering (I am responsible of the courses Object Oriented Programming and Software Development Activities) and Web Engineering (I am responsible of the course Web Technologies).
-I am also responsible for the Advanced Projects, a very important part of the training of our students, where they are split in groups and work a whole semester on challenging projects in a enterprise-like setting.
 If you represent a company and are looking for internships candidates, do not hesitate to contact me, our students are always looking for interesting internship opportunities.